2025 Recap, Merry Christmas & Happy Holiday!

 Statistics

 We still have amazing stats, with over 350,000 views from nearly 180,000 visitors in 2025.
-Plenty of larger businesses would be happy with numbers like these, and I still handle all the backend, design and content, and technical work, of course.
-My prediction is that stats will flatten out for a while now, stabilising within a few tens of thousands of views, but let’s see.
+Plenty of larger businesses would be happy with numbers like these, and I still handle all the backend, content, design and technical work.
+My prediction is that stats will flatten out, maybe even dropping a little further, stabilising within a few tens of thousands of views.
+Let’s see.

 Stats, as of 22 December.
 I’ll update this to reflect final end-of-year data.

 We are down around 7% in views and visitors from last year.
-Content likes, however, are up by 186%, which is an epic increase, and subscribers continue to increase, which is great.
+Content likes, however, are up by 86%, and subscribers continue to increase, which is great.
 Honestly, I’ll be happy wherever the numbers settle.
 I never imagined we’d even get to 100K views a year.

 The top-10 most popular articles and FAQs include my Quad 405 reviewold vs new CD player FAQ, Sansui AU-101 article, Yamaha NS-1000 article, playing CDs in your BluRay player FAQ, Sansui AU-919 deep dive, Marantz 6300 turntable review, Sansui AU-20000 repair article, AU-317 repair and mini-rant, and Cyrus One amplifier review, in that order.
 I’ve excluded pages from that top 10, but our contact, home and store pages fall into the top ten in terms of views.